inpsyde/multisyde/readme.txt

 * Once uploaded, click Install Now, then Network Activate.

 Option 2: Manual Installation
-* Download or clone the plugin into your /wp-content/plugins/ directory: /wp-content/plugins/multisite-improvements
+* Download or clone the plugin into your /wp-content/plugins/ directory: /wp-content/plugins/multisyde
 * Go to Network Admin → Plugins (/wp-admin/network/plugins.php).
-* Locate Multisite Improvements in the list and click "Network Activate".
+* Locate Multisyde in the list and click "Network Activate".

 This plugin is intended for WordPress Multisites and must be activated network-wide.